-- Field Dimensions: 30 yards by 70 yards with two 10-yard end zones, - Hash Marks - Every five yards from the end zone - o 10 yards from each sideline and a midfield line-to-gain. - Running plays can occur but the ball must be taking outside of the hash marks.
+- The field dimensions are 30 yards by 70 yards with two 10-yard end zones, and a hash mark every five yards from the end zone with hash marks on both sides of the field and a midfield line-to-gain. - Hash marks are located 10 yards from each sideline. - Running plays can occur but the ball must be taking outside of the hash marks.
 Once the ball is taken outside the zone, cutbacks are permitted up the middle.